Hypnosis

 Resignation

-controlled by others who have total power over your fate, or you see yourself
+you are controlled by others who have total power over your fate, or you believe

 else.